Boom City — Downtown development proposals pour in

 • Google has several parcels in the area around the Diridon Station and SAP Center, and is negotiating with the city for 11 more parcels (See lists at end of story.)

-• The 2.5-acre property owned by Lew Wolff and Phil DiNapoli at 333 W. San Fernando adjacent to Highway 87 is being purchased by Adobe, which announced plans to build a fourth headquarters tower that would add capacity for another 3,000 employees.
-The company will start to work on design in early 2018.
+• The 2.5-acre property at 335 W. San Fernando adjacent to Highway 87 has been purchased by Adobe, which announced plans to build a fourth headquarters tower that would add capacity for another 3,000 employees.
+The company is expected to start designing the 700,000-square-foot building in 2018.

-• Bay Area developers Valley Oak Partners and TMG Partners proposed a 1 million-square-foot campus that stretches along the new Autumn Parkway between San Jose MarketCenter and the arena.
+• Bay Area developers Valley Oak Partners and TMG Partners proposed a 1,023,000-square-foot campus that stretches along the new Autumn Parkway between San Jose MarketCenter and the arena, on land formerly known as Akatiff parking.
+The developers have submitted a request to begin construction.

 Other office buildings with plans submitted include: